 - Ninth Cause of Action – Quantum Meruit

-- Compensation for the loss of actual and consequential damages suffered by Plaintiff due to defendant wrongdoing.
+- Compensation for the loss of actual and consequential damages suffered by the Plaintiff due to the defendant’s wrongdoing.

-- Profit arising from the benefit of defendant from plaintiff confidential and proprietary agreement.
+- Profit arising from the benefit of the defendant from the plaintiff’s confidential and proprietary agreement.

-- Punitive damages against defendant in an amount to be awarded to plaintiff by the court.
+- Punitive damages against the defendant in an amount to be awarded to the plaintiff by the court.